More sustainable events in St. Anton am Arlberg

 Evaluation of the use of e-scooters in St. Anton am Arlberg

-Tourism Association St. Anton am Arlberg, Austria | On 18.06.2022 the region of St. Anton am Arlberg with the neighbouring villages of Pettneu am Arlberg, Schnann, Flirsch and Strengen started the mountain summer.
-The municipality of St. Anton am Arlberg, the St. Anton am Arlberg Tourism Association and the “Energie und Wirtschaftsbetriebe St. Anton am Arlberg” have decided to carry out a pilot test for e-scooters as an additional micro-mobility solution within the municipality for residents and tourists from 15.6.2022 to 30.9.2022.
-For this purpose, a cooperation with TIER Mobility has been established.
+Tourism Association St. Anton am Arlberg, Austria | On June 18th 2022, the St. Anton am Arlberg region and the neighbouring villages of Pettneu am Arlberg, Schnann, Flirsch and Strengen started the mountain summer.
+The municipality of St. Anton am Arlberg, the St. Anton am Arlberg Tourism Association and the “Energie und Wirtschaftsbetriebe St. Anton am Arlberg” decided to carry out a pilot test for e-scooters as an additional micro-mobility solution within the municipality for residents and tourists from June 15th 2022 to September 30th 2022.
+For this purpose, a cooperation with TIER Mobility was established.

 Support for Sportunion Austria regarding environmental funding for sport clubs

-Sportunion Österreich | To help the clubs of Sportunion Austria adapt to more sustainable methods financially, Fresh Thoughts carried out research on the current environmental subsidies in Austria.
+Sportunion Österreich | To support the Sportunion Austria clubs in their financial transition to more sustainable methods, Fresh Thoughts conducted research on the current environmental subsidies in Austria.
 The research refers to the individual provincial subsidies and not to those of the federal government.

 Adaptation and mitigation in the Stanzertal region

-Tourism Association St. Anton am Arlberg, Austria | Climate change is a challenge especially for regions which depend heavily on tourism and therefore on natural resources.
-As impacts of climate change differ depending on the local context, municipalities play a key role in mitigating risks and exploiting opportunities that go along with these changes.
+Tourism Association St. Anton am Arlberg, Austria | Climate change is a particular challenge for regions that are heavily dependent on tourism and therefore on natural resources.
+As the impacts of climate change vary depending on the local context, municipalities play a key role in mitigating risks and exploiting opportunities that come along with these changes.

 Support services within the framework of the sports-club survey: “Sport and sustainability!”

-Sportunion Österreich | In order to focus on the topics of sustainability and environmental protection in sport, Fresh Thoughts conducted a survey together with SPORTUNION Austria in which 430 sports clubs participated.
+Sportunion Österreich | In order to focus on the topics of sustainability and environmental protection in sports, Fresh Thoughts conducted a survey together with SPORTUNION Austria in which 430 sports clubs participated.
 One of the main topics was the energy management of sports clubs.

 Interview on the consequences of climate change for tourism in Baden-Württemberg

-Tourismus Marketing GmbH Baden-Württemberg | In conversation with Thomas Dworak (Fresh Thoughts Consulting GmbH), Ute Dicks (German Hiking Association) and Dr. Britta Böhr (Black Forest National Park) TMBW Managing Director Andreas Braun discussed about current and future effects of climate change on tourism.
+Tourismus Marketing GmbH Baden-Württemberg | In conversation with Thomas Dworak (Fresh Thoughts Consulting GmbH), Ute Dicks (German Hiking Association) and Dr Britta Böhr (Black Forest National Park), TMBW Managing Director Andreas Braun discussed the current and future effects of climate change on tourism.

 Sport Austrian Summit